vacanza/holidays/docs/holiday_categories.md

 - Memorial days that are observed but not as public holidays

 **UNOFFICIAL**
 Commonly celebrated cultural holidays with no official government recognition or mandated time off.
+These are widely observed cultural celebrations, but exclude novelty, internet, or marketing "national days."

 Examples:
 - Valentine's Day